leamusa/js-mail-dadi/README.md

 # Mail:

 1. Ask to the user the e-mail adress,
-2.  check if the user is inside of a list of whome can acced,(already registrated)
+2.  check if the user is inside of a list of whome can acced,(already registered)
 3. Print an appropriate msg on the exit of the controle.

 # Dice Game: